suvarna-jp/LearningTree/SpringFramework/01_Intro_to_Spring.md

 ##### Non-functional Features

-For any application to be deployed, it goes through the following phases :
+1. For any application to be deployed, it goes through the following phases :

 `Dev Env` --> `QA Env` --> `Stage/UAT Env` --> `Production Env`

 DB configurations may be different for each of the above envs Springboot makes it easy to store these configurations in `App Config profile file`

-Conventional method of deploying an application was using multiple layers
+2. Conventional method of deploying a Java application was using multiple layers

 `WAR file` <--on-- `Tomcat Server` <--on-- `Java` <--on-- `Hardware Machine`

+With SpringBoot's Embedded Server, it gets reduced to

+`JAR file (Tomcat JAR)` <--on-- `Java`

+3. `Actuators` help by Adding monitoring features around our application
+4. `Developer Tools` - restart happens automatically after any change is made on the code and saved.
+This saves time for developers.